extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ipf_cli/basic_cli.rst

       ipf inventory delete  Delete device
-      ipf inventory list  List a specific device details or all the devices in the specified Fabric ipf inventory register  Add devices to a Fabric ipf inventory show lldp  List LLDP details for the specified switch or fabric ipf inventory show vcs links  List VCS link details for the specified switch or fabric ipf inventory update  Update inventory details for the specified device or entire Fabric ipf show config bgp  Display Fabric configuration for the specified Fabric
+      ipf inventory list  List a specific device details or all the devices in the specified Fabric ipf inventory register  Add devices to a Fabric ipf inventory show lldp links  List LLDP details for the specified switch or fabric ipf inventory show vcs links  List VCS link details for the specified switch or fabric ipf inventory update  Update inventory details for the specified device or entire Fabric ipf show config bgp  Display Fabric configuration for the specified Fabric